About our allergy services

 Subsequent routine allergy shot appointments are brief, and can be scheduled by phone or online.
 Please remember that a missed-appointment fee applies for missed appointments and late cancellations.
 [See Appointments]

-Don't forget to stop by the Cornell Health Pharmacy if you need prescription or non-prescription allergy medication.
+We invite you to visit the Cornell Health Pharmacy if you need prescription or non-prescription allergy medication.